 - a.
-When temporary arresting gear at a staged location is required, it is the air show's responsibility to coordinate with the installation commander at that location.
+When arresting gear is required (including a temporary arresting gear), but is located at other than the show site, it is the air show's responsibility to coordinate with the installation commander or airfield manager at that location.
 Air shows must: - 1) Confirm arresting gear is in service and raised and fire department is open and available. - 2) Request the tower be manned and crash rescue be available for the aircraft arrival, rehearsal, air show, and departure dates. - 3) IAW Atch 1: Checklist (Chap 6), provide confirmation status to the Demo Team. - b.
 MacDill AFB Auxiliary Field in FL has 2 x BAK-12s and may meet minimum requirements if within range.
 Note the following: - 1) This is a VFR uncontrolled field in restricted airspace R-2901 at Avon Park Air Force Range (APAFR), FL. - 2) There are no controllers in the tower, but there are Range Safety Officers (RSO) on duty to provide aircraft advisory services Monday-Friday during normal duty hours, and on weekends if the range is scheduled for nonairshow military training. - 3) MacDill Aux will not have barrier personnel in place outside duty hours.
 If required, they will recall personnel to release jets from the arresting gear. - 4) The MacDill Aux Fire Department is on duty 24/7 and capable of responding to aircraft emergencies including arresting gear engagements, but there is no crash recovery available.
-Fire Department staffing levels will be reduced on weekends and frequently operate at a Critical Level of Service (CLS) or Inadequate Level of Service (ILS).

-- 5) Inform ACC Aerial Events Scheduler early if MacDill Aux is required, but unable to meet requirements.
+Fire Department staffing levels will be reduced on weekends and frequently operate at a Critical Level of Service (CLS) or Inadequate Level of Service (ILS). - 5) Inform ACC Aerial Events Scheduler early if MacDill Aux is required, but unable to meet requirements.
 A temporary arresting gear may be required. - 6) The MacDill Aux Fire Department Alarm Room does not monitor VHF or UHF.
 The airboss must call their Alarm Room at (863) 452-4225 to inform them that an emergency aircraft is inbound to use their arresting gear.
 Fire department personnel will use UHF 292.2. - c.
-If planning to utilize arresting gear at any other uncontrolled field, inform the ACC/A3TA Scheduler listed in Atch 11 of this Support Manual. - d.
+If planning to utilize arresting gear at any other uncontrolled field, inform the ACC/A3TA Scheduler listed in Atch 11 of this Support Manual.

+d.
 The air show is also responsible for providing the Demo Pilot with radio frequencies at arresting gear locations.
 If the tower will be unmanned, provide contact information and monitored radio frequencies for the fire department.
 Ensure the airboss contacts the arresting gear location's tower and/or fire department to advise them of the inbound aircraft.